Internet Safety and Sexting

 What is Sexting?

 SEXTING is illegal.
-It is the act of sending indecent or sexually explicit images or photographs, primarily between mobile phones.
+It is the act of sending indecent or sexually explicit images or photographs between mobile phones.
 In most instances, the intended recipient is a current or prospective boyfriend/girlfriend.
 Sexting has recently become very popular among teens and tweens.

-Remember that just because a photo or image has been deleted off a mobile phone doesn't mean that photo hasn't been archived elsewhere.
+Remember that because a photo or image is deleted off a mobile phone doesn't mean that photo hasn't been archived elsewhere.
 Once it's out there it's out there!

-SEXTING is a petty offense which carries a fine of up to $300 if the image is sent or shown to only one other person.
-If the image is sent to more than one other person, it is a class 3 misdemeanor, which carries a penalty of up to 30 days incarceration, a $500 fine, and may include counseling, community service, and probation conditions.
+The Consequences SEXTING is a petty offense which carries a fine of up to $300 if the image is sent or shown to only one person.
+If the image is sent to more than one person, it is a class 3 misdemeanor.
+This carries a penalty of up to 30 days jail, a $500 fine, and may include counseling, community service, and probation .

-A second or third offense is a more serious crime which had more serious penalties and includes a significant amount of jail time.
+A second or third offense is a more serious crime which has more serious penalties and includes a significant amount of jail time.

 Additional Resources